Find and fix writing mistakes instantly

 If your English education didn’t include an explicit determiner definition, you likely learned about them indirectly alongside adjectives because they function similarly to modify nouns and noun phrases.
 Where adjectives expand the meaning of a term, however, the determiners of grammar, also referred to as determinatives, introduce and limit them.
 Click to read more about their types and function in a sentence.

-Determinatives are a closed class of words, meaning there is a finite number of them in the language.
+Determinatives are a closed class of a determiner, meaning there is a finite number of them in the language.
 Adjectives, however, are an open class that expands to include new words.
-Another critical difference is that adjectives are gradable.
+Another notable difference is that adjectives are gradable.
 Something can be great, greater, or even greatest.
 It cannot, however, be that-er or that-ist.

-Keep reading for a breakdown of the types and uses of these misunderstood structure words.
+Keep reading for a breakdown of the types and uses of these misunderstood structure words categorized under determiners.
+Keep track by creating a determiners list as you read along.
 When you’re done, don’t forget to upload your paper to check for errors using our grammar and spell check.

 Definite and Indefinite Articles

 Definite and indefinite articles account for the three most frequently used words in the determiner family.
 These are the words a, an, and the.

 A and an, the indefinite articles, are used with non-specific singular count nouns.
 They indicate that the noun or phrase that follows is general:

 - Mary’s lamb was deemed an unnecessary distraction at school.

 The is a definite article (the only definite article) and accompanies specific count nouns, narrowing the meaning of the word it precedes to a particular person, place, thing, or idea: